Are you over- or underestimating portions? Well, if you're confused when it comes to portion sizes, you're not alone.

 Portion control plates can also be useful aids for weight loss.
 By filling half your plate with fruits and greens, you automatically limit high-calorie and high-starch foods, Langevin tells LIVESTRONG.com.
 For example, instead of an overflowing bowl of spaghetti and meatballs, pack half your dish with broccoli or spinach.
 This one simple swap can save you between 300 and 500 calories.

-Langevin also recommends portion control plates for those with diabetes because they help regulate your intake of starchy carbs and promote high-fiber veggies and protein.
+Langevin also recommends meal portion plates for people with diabetes because they help regulate your intake of starchy carbs and promote high-fiber veggies and protein.
 That's why the American Diabetes Association endorses the plate method as an effective, no-fuss way to manage blood glucose levels.

 Lastly, portion control plates can be used to educate kids about healthy eating habits.
 "They help children learn what their plate portions should look like, increase their nutrient intake and reduce overeating," says Langevin.
 Plus, they make packing nutritious school lunches a breeze.